The Assault at McDonald's on September 23, 2011

 The DC Police tried to interview Ward on September 28, 2011.
 He declined the interview through his lawyer.
 On September 29 Ward was subpoenaed to testify to the grand jury.
 Again, he declined and his testimony was delayed until September 30.
 On September 29 rather than meet with the police or testify to the grand jury Ward’s lawyer, Michael Rothman, called Kevin Flynn USAO-DC Deputy Chief Homicide Section directly.
 Flynn has confirmed that Rothman provided a “lengthy proffer.”
 The proffer was quickly conveyed by Chris Kavanaugh, Assistant Attorney, to the police detectives.
 The next day September 30 in the press conference Captain Farish released false information damaging to Patrick that was only attributable to the proffer the day before.
 Captain Farish did not release factual information, witness testimony and the security video, that was actually in the police files and exonerated Patrick.
 Essentially, this willful, unjustifiable blunder ended the investigation.
 Patrick was labeled the criminal.

-Ward claimed that he acted in defense of Giblin, who was fleeing after Patrick’s friend David Lindsey instigated trash talking.
-Prosecutors took Ward and Giblin’s testimonies at face value, even though they were clearly self-serving and contrary to other evidence.
+Ward claimed that he acted in defense of Giblin, who was fleeing after Patrick’s friend Lindsey made a disparaging remark to the three men.
+Prosecutors took Ward’s and Giblin’s testimonies at face value, even though they were clearly self-serving and contrary to other evidence.
 Video evidence and witness testimonies point to Giblin and Ward as the aggressors, not Patrick, yet prosecutors ultimately told police that Ward’s actions were “justifiable,” placing blame on Patrick for the altercation.

 During the brief homicide investigation, Ward refused to cooperate with investigators and both he and Giblin gave falsified accounts of the event.
 The majority of Ward’s damning background of previous arrests, intoxicated driving, and pattern of impulsivity and involvement in drunken brawls was not discovered in the criminal investigation.
-In spite of these facts, prosecutors accepted Ward’s account and offered him a non-prosecution agreement on October 14, 2011.
+In spite of these facts, prosecutors accepted Ward’s account and offered him a deal, anon-prosecution agreement, on October 10, 2011.
+The deal was signed October 14, 2011.

 While the police issued an arrest warrant for Ward for Murder II, the prosecutors declined to execute the arrest warrant.
 Instead, they closed the case and prevented the police from obtaining and carefully examining all the evidence.
 They did not “leave no stone unturned” as they claimed.